aistabci/abci-docs/en/docs/abci-cloudstorage.md

     Users can encrypt data transfers between clients and the storage.
 Users can also encrypt data and store encrypted data in the storage.

-To start using ABCI Cloud Storage, Usage Manager of each ABCI group should apply for use on [ABCI User Portal](https://portal.abci.ai/user/).
+To start using ABCI Cloud Storage, User Administrator of each ABCI group should apply for use on [ABCI User Portal](https://portal.abci.ai/user/).
-If you are not a Usage Manager, please contact to Usage Managers of your group.
+If you are not a User Administrator, please contact to User Administrators of your group.
 For details of the operation, refer to [ABCI Portal Guide](https://docs.abci.ai/portal/en/).

 ABCI points based on the total size of objects in buckets owned by your ABCI group are subtracted from your ABCI group's each day.
 There is no charge for data transfer or API calls.
 Users can check the total size by [show_cs_usage](getting-started.md#check-cloud-storage-usage).
 The calculation formula of ABCI points for using ABCI Cloud Storage is as follows.